Can't get to the SC State Library? We are offering virtual appointments for assistance in grants research.

 “Fund Raising”, “Nonprofit organizations”, or “Proposal Writing for Grants”

-The Foundation Center’s Funding Information Network partners provide grant seekers free access to materials and services in libraries, community foundations, and other nonprofit resource centers worldwide.
-The Foundation Center provides each network partner with an extensive collection of information and publications for grant-seeking nonprofit organizations.
+Candid's Funding Information Network partners provide grant seekers free access to materials and services in libraries, community foundations, and other nonprofit resource centers worldwide.
+Candid provides each network partner with an extensive collection of information and publications for grant-seeking nonprofit organizations.

-The Anderson County Library, Charleston County Library, Florence County Library, Greenville County Library, Spartanburg County Library, Georgetown Public Library and the South Carolina State Library are Funding Information Network partners in South Carolina.
+The Charleston County Library, Florence County Library, Greenville County Library, Spartanburg County Library, and the South Carolina State Library are Funding Information Network partners in South Carolina.
+Other nearby partners are the Community Foundation for the CSRA in Augusta, Georgia, and the Charlotte Mecklenburg Library in Charlotte, North Carolina.

 The South Carolina State Library is a Funding Information Network partner of Candid.